ParsaFakhar/image-processing-tools/README.md

 > [!NOTE]
 > if the width of the images are significantly different then the merging doesn't happen, instead the image gets ignored UNLESS the next image after that has the same width, the the merging with the new width starts

+> [!WARNING]
+> the images have to be either "png", "jpg", "jpeg", "webp", you can add more in the code yourself, also remember that the saved images in Output is in webp for size reduction, Quality = 80, it is NOT LossLess

+> [!WARNING]
+> the script assumes the images are numerically named and sorted, otherwise it will not work as intended